 Check out the before-and-after pictures below!
 The ones on the left are the before pictures and the ones on the right are the after!
 The large gray dresser also sold, the people that purchased it just hadn’t picked it up yet!
 It was a great sale!!

 Thank you so much for reading this blog post today for #ThriftyThursdaysWithFallon.
 I truly appreciate you stopping by and I hope this information helps!
 If you do find something, let me know!
 I want to see your treasures and celebrate with you!
-Happy furniture shopping!!
+Happy yard sale’ing!!
 See you tomorrow for #FridaysWithFallon!